-- the "DataLocation" procedure that is used to locate the data required by the component.
+- the "DataLocation" procedure that is used to localize the data required by the component.

-- an analysis used to described the data files for storing information.
+- an analysis to describe the data files that store the information.

 - We are now going to create our component.
-To do so, a project configuration must be created.
+To do so, we will create a project configuration.

 You can choose the desired configuration and generate all the elements for all project configurations in a single operation, at any time.